olivercalazans/ds-spider/README.md

 <br>

 ### Dependencies
-This project can used with Python 2 and 3.
+This project can used with Python 3.
 Some external libs are requered.
 ```bash
 pip install ds-store requests
 ```